Mazda Premacy

 The Mazda Premacy (マツダ・プレマシー, Matsuda Puremashī) is a passenger minivan that was built by the Japanese manufacturer Mazda from 1999 to 2018.

 The first generation Premacy was built in Japan and exported to Europe and Asia.
 A rebadged version was sold by Ford in a few Asian markets (including Japan) as the Ford Ixion or Ixion MAV.

-The second generation onward is sold outside Japan as the Mazda5.
+The second generation onward was sold outside Japan as the Mazda5.
 Ford Lio Ho in Taiwan, which assembles Mazda5 for the local market, adapted a re-badged version as the Ford i-Max from 2007 until 2011.

-The first generation Premacy was a two- or three-row, five- or seven-passenger vehicle, while the second generation adds a third row of seats for up to six passengers in American form, and seven passengers outside the United States.
+The first generation Premacy was a two- or three-row, five- or seven-passenger vehicle, while the second generation adds a third row of seats for up to six passengers in North American form, and seven passengers outside the United States.
 Both generations feature near-flat floors, folding or removable second row, and fold-flat rear seats.